 We have extensive experience of delivering services to people in the criminal justice system and, as the lead partner in the Reducing Re-offending Partnership (RRP), managing two Community Rehabilitation Companies, we helped more than 50,000 people.
 Our award-winning teams and comprehensive evidence base gives us a unique insight into what works, and we constantly challenge our thinking to improve outcomes for people on their rehabilitation journey.

-We deliver services on behalf of Ministry of Justice, Her Majesty’s Probation Service, and Prisons; leading local supply chains and partner networks to deliver targeted, personalised support.
+We deliver services on behalf of Ministry of Justice, His Majesty’s Probation Service, and Prisons; leading local supply chains and partner networks to deliver targeted, personalised support.

 Our culture and values are embedded in how we work to achieve high quality outcomes, demonstrated in five key areas: